dsm-ai-agents/ai-agent-accelerator/LIVE FLOW CIRCLE/20260920_WFC_Data_Agent/README.md

    Done When: double-clicking dashboard/index.html opens a page with every chart filled in.

    agents/agent4.md - Put it online
-   Purpose: deploy the dashboard to Vercel.
+   Purpose: deploy the dashboard to Vercel using the Vercel connector in Claude.
-   Inputs: the dashboard/ folder.
+   Inputs: the dashboard/ folder and the Vercel connector.
    Steps:
      - Check dashboard/index.html opens and every chart renders.
 Stop if it does not.
      - Search dashboard/ for any keys, .env files, or customer names, emails and phone numbers.
 Stop if you find any.
      - Ask me for the project name and whether the link should be public.
 Wait for my answer.
-     - Deploy to Vercel.
+     - Deploy to Vercel through the Vercel connector.
+Do not use the Vercel CLI or npm.
+If the connector is not connected, stop and tell me to connect it.
      - Open the live link and check it looks like the local one.
    Outputs: output/deploy_report.md with the live link.
    Rules: never deploy before I confirm; never upload .env or anything in input/.